 Flowering Experiment

 Pending the exploratory week, we will return in April/May during the flowering season to observe pollinating birds interactions with cacti.
 The cacti will have different levels of manipulated “showiness” (percent of flowers) at different sized cacti.
 First, we will choose 270 cacti (10 replicates of each combination of species, size, and percent flower), and remove 0%, 50%, and 100% of flower buds from 10 individuals of each size class and species.
+Same be direct --

+In May 2019, 270 individuals of each cacti species will be selected, and etc…

 While the flowering season for our study cacti is in May, the cactus individual itself only blooms for 1-2 days throughout the season.
 Additionally, we are most interested in hummingbirds as pollinators, which are nearly impossible to document on camera traps and difficult to identify by eye in the field (especially female/juveniles).
 Because of these constraints, we will primarily rely on focal observations aided by a 200-500mm digital camera.
-We will do 1 hour observations in mornings or evenings at each combination of variables 4 times and at an open, cactusless site (40 hours of observations).
+We will do 1-hour observations in mornings and evenings at each combination of variables 4 times and at an open, cactusless site (40 hours of observations).
 During this time, we will also be equipped with audio recorders with parabolic shields to make recordings of bird calls ad libitum.
+Whoa..

 Fruiting Experiment